 Visit the Embassy of the Republic of the Congo website and "Before you go checklist" or the nearest Congolese embassy or consulate for tourist visa information and document requirements for work visas.
 Working without authorization is punishable by prison and/or deportation.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of the Republic of the Congo.

 National Parks and Wildlife Areas: Heed all instructions given by guides or trackers.
-Armed poachers are present in some parks and along the forested frontier with Cameroon, the Central African Republic, and the DRC.
+Armed poachers are present in some parks and along forested border regions.
 Ensure you have the proper medical and medevac insurance for safari/adventure tours.

-Roadblocks: Undisciplined, armed soldiers or national police may conduct vehicle searches and check passengers for identity papers.
-These roadblocks often are poorly marked.
-Traffic police, identifiable by large numbers on their uniforms, may target foreigners to solicit bribes.
+Roadblocks: Armed soldiers or national police may conduct vehicle searches and check passengers for identity papers.
+These roadblocks often are poorly marked, and local authorities may target foreigners to solicit bribes.

-Crime: Crime typically occurs at night.
+Crime: Violent crime such as armed robbery and assault are common.
 Armed bandits are active on roads in all areas of the country.
-Muggings and purse snatching are common in Brazzaville and Pointe Noire.

-Victims of Crime: Legal response or recourse is extremely limited.
+Victims of Crime: Legal action or recourse is extremely limited.

 Report crimes to the local police (French) at +242 06 665-4804 and the U.S. Embassy at +242 06 612 2000.

-Local authorities are responsible for investigating and prosecuting crime.
-When reporting a crime, you should ask for a police report.
+Remember that local authorities are responsible for investigating and prosecuting crime.
 There is a CFA 15,000 franc charge for the police report ($26).